Patellofemoral Pain Syndrome – Runner’s Knee

 Degrees of severity for runner’s knee

-Since patellofemoral pain syndrome encompasses many different possible afflictions and different areas of the knee, doctors have established different stages of runner’s knee.
+Since patellofemoral pain syndrome encompasses many different possible afflictions and different areas, doctors have established different stages.
 Divided into 4 grades, they are ordered from least severe to most severe, and different levels of pain and methods of treatment can result from each stage.
-Higher grades of runner’s knee will need more drastic treatment methods, and in some cases surgery is required.
+Higher grades of severity will need more drastic treatment methods, and in some cases surgery is required.

-- is the least severe stage, and it usually means some of the cartilage surrounding the knee has become softer.
+- is the least severe stage, and it usually means some of the cartilage surrounding the joint has become softer.

 - also involves the softening of cartilage, but also denotes additional wear and erosion of surrounding tissue.